OLYMPUS BH-2 MICROSCOPES

 Other polarizing optical parts include DPlan PO objectives in a 4-place PRE nosepiece, and a POC flip-up condenser with a rotating polarizer filter built into the base.
 The wave plate is used in the PA intermediate tube.

-BH-2 BHS for biological bright field applications, with TR-30 trinocular head, a right-hand SVR stage, and SPlan brightfield objectives.
+BH2 BHS for biological bright field applications, with TR-30 trinocular head, a right-hand SVR stage, and SPlan brightfield objectives.
 The SPlan objectives have enhanced numerical apertures and planar views up to the FN 26.5 of the super-wide head and SWHK oculars.

 The BHS-LSH lamp house uses a 100 watt halogen lamp powered by a transformer in the base of the stand.
 There is a slot for a glass filter in the short connection tube.

 My personal BHSP with a reflecting light attachment, powered by a 50 watt lamp and TGH transformer.
-I usually use MSPlan objectives for both transmitted and reflected light observations
+I usually use MSPlan objectives for both transmitted and reflected light observations in this system, and they are fine with the super-wide head as well.

 Links and Web Pages